conan-io/conan-io.github.io/_posts/2020-09-22-New-conan-training-series.markdown

 The first course is named "Intro to Conan."
-It is very short, and intended for developers with no previous exposure to Conan, and provides simple explanations of conan’s most fundamental innovations and benefits.
+It is very short, and intended for developers with no previous exposure to Conan, and provides simple explanations of Conan’s most fundamental innovations and benefits.
 It shows how Conan abstracts away build systems, defines a “Project API” for C++ project, provides a repository system for multi-binary packages, and is the ideal building block for Continuous Integration workflows.